dankamongmen/notcurses/README.md

 * [Differences from](doc/CURSES.md) Curses and adapting Curses programs.

-If you (understandably) want to avoid the large Pandoc stack, but still enjoy manual page goodness, I publish a tarball with generated man/XHTML along with each release.
+If you (understandably) want to avoid the large Pandoc stack, but still enjoy manual pages, I publish a tarball with generated man/XHTML along with each release.
 Download it, and install the contents as you deem fit.

 ## Environment notes